Vyral/jeff-burke/_posts/2020-06-02-q-whats-the-status-of-our-housing-market.md

 In just the last two weeks since we’ve been deemed essential and allowed to get out and show houses, **we put 246 homes on the market and 130 have closed.&nbsp;**

-If you’ve been thinking about selling or want a free market analysis where I’ll outline the do’s don’ts of the selling process, give me a call or send an email.
+If you’ve been thinking about selling or want a free market analysis where I’ll outline the do’s and don’ts of the selling process, give me a call or send an email.
 I’m always here to be a resource for you, and I look forward to hearing from you soon\!